 Natural Delivery Tip #7: Ask Questions

->

-> You can speak up!
+You can speak up!
+You are not just a passenger in your birth.
 If you have any questions, don’t be afraid to ask!
 For example:

->

-> - Do I need the IV?
+- Do I need the IV?

 - Can you bring me a birth ball or peanut ball?